Wisconsin Hours of Work and Overtime Law

 Yes.
-Work not requested but suffered or permitted is still work time.
+Work not requested but suffered or permitted is work time.
 It is the duty of management to exercise control and see that work is not performed if the employer does not want it to be performed.
-An employer cannot accept the benefits without compensating employees for these hours.
+An employer cannot sit back and accept the benefits without compensating employees for them.

-It depends.
-Compensatory time is not allowed in the private sector.
-For government employees, whether an employer chooses to pay the overtime premium directly in wages or offers the employee compensatory time, the employer is obligated to pay the person time and one-half the regular rate of pay for the overtime hours.
-If the employer pays the overtime premium by allowing the employee to use compensatory time the employee is entitled to use 1 1/2 hours of compensatory time for each overtime hour worked.
+Whether an employer chooses to pay the overtime premium directly in wages or offers the employee compensatory time, the employer is obligated to pay the person 1 ½ times their regular rate of pay for the overtime hours.
+If the employer pays the overtime premium by allowing the employee to use compensatory time the employee is entitled to use 1.5 hours of compensatory time for each overtime hour worked.
 Nongovernment employers must also ensure the employee uses the compensatory time within 31 days of when the time is earned.

 Employees under 18 years of age must receive at least a 30-minute duty free meal period when working a shift greater than 6 hours in duration.
 Section DWD 274.02(2) recommends that employers provide similar breaks to adults but does not require such breaks for adults.
 If an employer provides breaks of less than 30 consecutive minutes in duration, the break time will be counted as work time.